krakken190/Resume-Scorer-against-JD-and-Tailoring/README.md

 * **OpenAI API:** For natural language processing and generating analysis and suggestions.
 * **PyPDF2:** For reading PDF files.
 * **python-docx:** For reading DOCX files.

-## Future Enhancements

-* Implement more advanced analysis techniques.
-* Add support for more resume formats.
-* Improve the user interface and user experience.
-* Integrate with other career-related tools.
-* Add options for saving or exporting the analysis results.

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix: `git checkout -b feature/your-feature-name` or `git checkout -b bugfix/your-bug-fix-name`.
-3. Make your changes and commit them: `git commit -m "Your commit message"`.
-4. Push your changes to your fork: `git push origin your-branch-name`.
-5. Submit a pull request to the main repository.

-## License

-[Specify the license under which your project is released.
-For example, MIT License: https://opensource.org/licenses/MIT]